acmsigsoft/EmpiricalStandards/docs/GeneralStandard.md

 - [ ]	states epistemological stance (e.g. post-positivism, interpretivism, critical realism)
 - [ ]	appropriate statistical power (for quantitative work) or saturation (for qualitative work)
 - [ ]	reasonable attempts to investigate or mitigate limitations
-- [ ]	discusses study’s realism, assumptions and sensitivity of the results to the realism/assumptions
+- [ ]	discusses study’s realism, assumptions and sensitivity of the results to its realism/assumptions
 - [ ]	provides plausibly useful interpretations or recommendations for practice, education or research
-- [ ]	openly shares data and materials to the extent possible within practical and ethical limits
+- [ ]	openly shares data and materials to the extent possible within practical and ethical limits (see the [Open Science Supplement](/Supplements/OpenScience.md)
 - [ ]	concise, precise, well-organized and easy-to-read presentation
 - [ ]	visualizations (e.g. graphs, diagrams, tables) advance the paper’s arguments or contribution
 - [ ]	clarifies the roles and responsibilities of the researchers (i.e. who did what?)
 - [ ]	provides an auto-reflection or assessment of the authors’ own work (e.g. lessons learned)
+- [ ]	uses multiple raters for any subjective judgments see the [IRR/IRA Supplement](/Supplements/InterRaterReliabilityAndAgreement.md)

 </checklist>

 ### Extraordinary Attributes
 <checklist name="Extraordinary">

-- [ ]	applies two or more data collection or analysis strategies to the same research question (see Multimethodology Supplement)
+- [ ]	applies two or more data collection or analysis strategies to the same research question (see the [Multimethodology Standard](/docs/MixedMethods.md))
 - [ ]	approaches the same research question(s) from multiple epistemological perspectives
 - [ ]	innovates on research methodology while completing an empirical study